 Figure 10: We'd like you to tell us which three things you're most concerned about, and which three things you're least concerned about.
-Most Least The economy Pandemic diseases The environment Healthcare The government in general Unemployment Law and order Data practices Racism Morality Inequality Brexit Housing Education Immigration 0% 20% 40% 0% 20% 40%

 However, a different picture emerged in responses to questions about more specific concerns.
 Here, only the economic costs of Covid-19 and funding for the NHS ranked more highly than data being used in unfair ways, as seen in Figure 11.
 Specific data-related concerns, namely a) commercial companies profiting from personal data, b) organisations tracking when, where and how people log on and c) automated technologies being used to try to change people's behaviours were concerning, ranked the 5th, 6th and 7th biggest specific concerns from a list of 13.
 Personal data being used to manage Covid-19 was the least concerning from the list of specific concerns.
 And yet, list items associated with data uses were rarely in respondents' top three concerns, whereas the economic costs of Covid-19 and funding for the NHS were both selected by a majority of respondents.